twitchard/blog/posts/2022-08-26-metrics-schmetrics.markdown

 ## Call to action

 Data has its place.
-It is a useful tool for making a certain class of persuasive arguments in certain domains.
-But do not worship it.
-Do not treat it as an end in itself.
+Metrics are a useful tool for making a certain class of persuasive arguments in certain domains.
+But they are *only a tool* for making good arguments.
+Data is not an end in itself.
+A weak argument founded on poorly-interpreted data is not better than a well-reasoned argument founded on observation and theory.
 Stop going all googly-eyed (tee hee) at statistics.
 Metrics are tempting.
 They promise easy answers.
 Resist!
 Be skeptical!
 Have no tolerance for poor arguments made with data.
 Keep intrinsic motivation alive.

 ## Disclaimer